 Norwalk Wrongful Death Lawyer

 Finding out that you lost a loved one is devastating.
 If you suspect that someone else could have prevented your relative’s death, however, it can be even more difficult to accept.
 The Law Offices of James A. Welcome will fight for the compensation and justice you deserve.
-Speak with one of our attorneys today by calling (203) 753-7300.
+Speak with one of our Norwalk personal injury attorneys today by calling (203) 753-7300.

 At the Law Offices of James A. Welcome, our Norwalk wrongful death attorneys have been representing family members and surviving loved ones throughout Connecticut for over 17 years.
 We can give your loved one a voice in the pursuit of civil justice and make sure your family has everything it needs during this difficult time.